Clock ticking as Senate immigration debate unfolds

 "I do not see a scenario in which any of these pass," one Democratic Senate aide told CNN.

-Even if they could come to a consensus there is no guarantee the House would agree nor is their any commitment the President would sign it.
+But even if senators could come to a consensus there is no guarantee the House would agree nor is their any commitment the President would sign it.

 The pressure is on both Republicans and Democrats to hold the line here.
 Trump has been clear that he wants any DACA proposal to also tackle border security, the diversity lottery and family-based migration.
 Anything short of that and Republicans run the risk of appearing softer on immigration than Trump and therefore prone to criticism from the base and conservative media of backing "amnesty."
 Democrats, meanwhile, have been emphatic they won't agree to lower legal immigration numbers as part of a DACA debate as they face mounting pressure from their base that is still irritated Democrats caved and voted to re-open the government after a brief shutdown in January over immigration.

+Flake plans to introduce his own amendment Tuesday for the debate.
+The amendment would include the four pillars Trump wanted to address, but stops short of the White House framework.
+Flake's bill would boost border security to $25 billion to fund the wall and provide a pathway to citizenship for 1.8 million individuals eligible for DACA.
+It also would eliminate the diversity lottery and covert those visas into work-bases visas or use the number to clear out the family-sponsored immigration backlog.

+Trump talked on the phone Monday with Republican Sen. David Perdue of Georgia, a lawmaker who has been a sponsor of that GOP amendment that most closely resembles Trump's four pillars framework.

 If there's a middle ground, it's not clear yet.
-And in the era of Trump, it's not even clear if there even is one one on immigration anymore.
+And in the era of Trump, it's not even clear if there even is one on immigration anymore.

 Sen. Bob Menendez, a Democrat from New Jersey said the week was about trying to find a "nucleus of the Senate" and that would require Democrats to find enough moderate Republicans to pass a proposal.